Job ID: 6901

 Essential Job Functions

 Kirkland & Ellis LLP is seeking a Pro Bono Coordinator.
 This individual will support the firm’s pro bono initiatives, working with our Firmwide Pro Bono team.
-This is a non-exempt position, reporting to the global director of pro bono and supporting the Washington, D.C., California, and Texas pro bono practice.
+This is a non-exempt position, reporting to the global director of pro bono and supporting the Chicago pro bono practice and the firmwide immigration practice.

 The Pro Bono Coordinator will work closely with the pro bono team to assist in helping attorneys find meaningful pro bono work that interests them.
-Primary responsibilities include, interacting with legal service organizations and nonprofits to solicit or bid for new matters, determining capacity and interests of attorneys in the Washington, D.C., California, and Texas offices, communication with partner coordinators regarding program goals, assisting with high-volume projects, and otherwise supporting the pro bono program.
+Primary responsibilities include, interacting with legal service organizations and nonprofits to solicit or bid for new matters, determining capacity and interests of attorneys in the Chicago office, communication with partner coordinators regarding program goals, assisting with high-volume projects, and otherwise supporting the pro bono program.

 Qualifications & Requirements